 Natural teeth are attached to your jaws by their roots, which gives you the ability to bite into an apple or a sandwich with effective strength and power.
 While dentures also allow you to bite into foods, you have to do so in a certain, slightly different way to minimize the chance of movement.

-Dental implants are like artificial roots that hold your dentures solidly into place, just as your roots did your natural teeth.
+Denture implants are like artificial roots that hold your dentures solidly into place, just as your roots did with your natural teeth.
 Just 2 or 4 implants can attach an entire denture to your jaw.

 These new “roots” are made of titanium and look a bit like a screw.
 A surgeon will implant these screws into your jawbone, if you’re a good candidate for implants.